c-marq/CAP3321C-Data-Wrangling/GETTING-STARTED.md

 - A modern web browser (Chrome recommended)
 - Access to Canvas (for submissions and grades)

-That's it.
-No software installation required.
+That's it — no software installation required.

 ---